Win $10k holiday! T&Cs apply

 • What if the person i’m travelling with has hypertension?

-• If you’re travelling with someone and they’re named on the policy, you will need to make sure that, where necessary, their medical conditions are declared.
+• If you’re travelling with someone and they’re named on the policy, you will need to make sure their medical conditions are declared.
 For adult travel companions, you’ll need to declare their condition if you have their permission to do so, and are aware of their health and medical conditions.
 If you don’t have permission, they will need to do it themselves.

 • How does hypertension affect my frequent traveller policy?

 If you’re diagnosed with hypertension part way through your Frequent Traveller policy, your new condition will be considering a pre-existing condition for the remainder of your policy.
+You’ll need to disclose your hypertension before you go on further trips.

 • What if i have hypertension as well as other pre-existing medical conditions?